 - Capillary haemangioma (by far the most common presentation): small well-defined orange-red nodules with associated dilatation and tortuosity of overlying vessels.

 - Exophytic haemangioma: sessile, ill-defined lesion associated with retinal oedema and haemorrhage ± retinal detachment.

 - Optic nerve head haemangioma.

-- Retinal capillary haemangiomas are most commonly detected in patients between ages 25 and 30 years.
-Their position is juxta-papillary in 17% of cases.
+- Retinal capillary haemangiomas are most commonly detected in patients between the ages of 25 and 30 years.

 - They may be asymptomatic and diagnosed on routine screening or may present with visual impairment (particularly in exophytic and optic nerve head haemangiomas).

 - Very small lesions may be managed conservatively but very closely monitored.
 Otherwise, treatment options include photocoagulation, cryotherapy or brachytherapy.
 Radiotherapy or surgical excision may also be considered.